 - a.
-Personal Leave Leave made available to eligible regular full time employees in order to provide vacation leave, personal illness leave, personal business leave, and family leave away from work without loss of compensation.
+Personal Leave Leave made available to eligible regular full-time employees in order to provide vacation leave, personal illness leave, personal business leave, and family leave away from work without loss of compensation.
 Personal Leave may be used as it is accrued. - b.
 Major Medical Leave Leave made available to eligible regular full-time employees for protection in the event an employee experiences a long-term illness or injury.
-Major medical leave may be used after an employee has first utilized 40 hours of their personal leave or 24 hours for firefighter regularly scheduled to a 24 hour shift for a long-term illness or injury.
+Major medical leave may be used after an employee has first utilized 40 hours of their personal leave.
+Due to the nature of their responsibilities, Fire Department personnel may use their Major Medical leave without first using personal time if it is for their own illness and with a doctor's note provided.
+A regular full-time employee is one who has satisfactorily completed their probationary period.